India reviewing around 50 investment proposals from Chinese firms

 The sources declined to name the companies whose investments are pending approvals, due to confidentiality concerns.

-The official, and two other sources, said about 40-50 applications involving funding from Chinese investors have been filed since the rule change and are currently under review.
+The official, and two other sources, said about 40-50 applications involving funding from a Chinese investor have been filed since the rule change and are currently under review.

 One of the sources said that multiple Indian government agencies, including the Indian consulates in China, have been communicating with investors and their representatives to seek clarifications on the proposals.